Table of Contents

 Studies show people at the helm of organizations benefit from three to four-month sabbaticals.
 It “arms them with greater confidence in their role upon return, allows them to think outside the box, generating new ideas for effecting change,” and makes them, as David Burkus writes for Forbes, “better able to crystallize the existing vision for the organization and to create a new, more powerful one.”
 In these times of radical change, doesn’t a serious rethink make sense?
 And it turns out, as Burkus found in his research, sabbaticals are also good for the leadership development and succession of interim leaders who fill in during the leave.

-If employees are able to make it through furloughs without having to find employment elsewhere, organizations can use this time productively to develop their skills, and will probably find the vast majority are open to the idea.
+If employees are able to make it through furloughs without having to find employment elsewhere, organizations can use this time productively to develop their skills, and will probably find the vast majority are open to (and even energized by) the idea.

 The economic impact of COVID has made reskilling an urgent priority for job seekers, employers and employees alike.
 The questions we need to be asking ourselves are: